 If you feel you are using the right amount of banana, it could be that you need to cook it for longer.
 You should cook it for longer but without burning/over cooking the outside.
 Try covering the loaf pan with some foil and cooking it for a further 10 minutes.

 If by some miracle you have some leftover to store, you will want to try and prevent it from drying out.
 If you store it in an airtight container it will last for a few days – don’t put it in a fridge or you will dry it out.

 Yes, you can freeze banana bread for up to 2 months.

-If you are not eating the banana bread on the day that it is baked you can lightly toast it and put some spread on it – honey or peanut butter tastes amazing on banana bread!
+If you are not eating the banana bread on the day that it is baked you can lightly toast it and put some spread on it – honey or peanut butter tastes amazing!

 Amount Per Serving: Calories: 232 Total Fat: 11g Saturated Fat: 6g Trans Fat: 0g Unsaturated Fat: 3g Cholesterol: 59mg Sodium: 318mg Carbohydrates: 32g Net Carbohydrates: 0g Fiber: 1g Sugar: 18g Sugar Alcohols: 0g Protein: 3g